FSharpCSharp/Spring4D/Build.md

     Keys.BDS=Software\Embarcadero\BDS\12.0
     Keys.Library=Library\OSX32

-- Replace the value of `DisplayName` with a description similar to the pattern used by other `DisplayName` values.
+Then in this section:

--
+1. Replace the value of `DisplayName` with a description similar to the pattern used by other `DisplayName` values.
-- Replace `DelphiXE5` with your Delphi version.
+2. Replace `DelphiXE5` with your Delphi version.
-- Replace `OSX32` with a supported platform in your Delphi version from the list in [possible platforms](#possiblePlatforms).
+3. Replace `OSX32` with a supported platform in your Delphi version from the list in [possible platforms](#possiblePlatforms).